-I just want to preface all this by saying that I do fully appreciate that I’m in a privileged position whereby I have access to adequate menstrual hygiene care and that I also have the freedom to choose whether or not to free bleed, as I did this month - many are not afforded this choice due to their circumstances (whether they be people at risk, or living on the streets, or those who simply cannot afford fem-care products, to those who are impacted by cultural issues that prevents them from having access).
+I just want to preface all this by saying that I do fully appreciate that I’m in a privileged position whereby I have access to adequate menstrual hygiene care and that I also have the freedom to choose whether or not to free bleed, as I did for this particular month - many are not afforded this choice due to their circumstances (whether they be people at risk, or living on the streets, or those who simply cannot afford period care products; to those who are impacted by cultural issues that prevents them from having access).

-This post and experience is not intended to offend or critisize anyone else's circumstances or choices - it stemmed from a genuine interest and desire to better understand what it might be like for people who free-bleed, whether it be by choice or not and to then share that experience with others who have been wondering about it, too!
-I'm a firm believer that education and experience sharing empowers us - it allows us to be more empathetic and generally just better humans!
+This post and experience is not intended to offend or critisize anyone else's circumstances or choices - it stemmed from a genuine interest and desire to better understand what it might be like for people who free-bleed, whether it be by choice or not and to then share that experience with others who have been wondering about it, too.
+I'm a firm believer that education and experience-sharing allows us to be more empathetic, understanding, aware of what goes on outside of our own bubble and generally just better humans.

-I wore my favourite light-coloured jeans to work today and a g-string – a little brave perhaps, I know.
-I didn’t do this on purpose though - I just went about my business as I normally would on any other day (period or not).
+I wore jeans to work today and 'cheeky' cut briefs (I guess they're inbetween a g-string and a regular brief).
+Brave?
+Perhaps.
+But I just went about my business as I normally would on any other day, period or not.

 Number of pairs of jeans soiled today: 3 (and a pair of PJs).

 I don’t know whether my period is heavier than usual, or if it just feels that way because I’m not wearing anything?
-I’m usually a tampon girl (during the day) with an ultra-thin liner for an extra layer of protection and an overnight pad at night (no tamps at night, remember, Moxettes?!).
+I’m usually a tampon gal (during the day) with an ultra-thin liner for an extra layer of protection on heavier days, just in case, and an overnight pad at night.

 I woke up to period blood on my sheets and it even went through to the mattress protector.
 I immediately panicked and thought that it had gone through to the mattress, as well.
 Luckily, it hadn’t, but it was then that things started to just get – well, I really had to overthink every part of every process of my day – and prepare myself (i.e. do I sit on a towel in the car?
 At work?
 Do I sleep with one on the sheets?).
 I feel like I’m just creating more issues and complexities for myself and those around me.

 How am I feeling about things so far?
-Well, TBH, it sux.
+Well, TBH, it sucks.
 I'm doing more washing than usual, I'm on edge the whole time and I just don't feel comfortable.

 Gym day!
-Things are little lighter today, but SO ARE MY PANTS, because leggings don’t offer much protection at the best of times, do they?!
-I’m not going to lie, I was fearful today, even though my period is pretty much donezo by now.
+Things are much lighter today, but SO ARE MY PANTS, because leggings don’t offer much protection at the best of times, do they?
+I’m not going to lie: I was fearful today, even though my period is pretty much done by now.
 But you just never know...
-I haven’t not worn a tampon or pad whilst on my period before and so who knows what it’s going to do...
+I haven’t not worn at least a liner whilst on my period before and so who knows what it’s going to do...

 So my period is pretty much finished, but I do have some sporadic and very light spotting.
 I have an event today.
 As in, I’m speaking in front of a group and I’m planning on wearing MY FAVOURITE SKIRT and I’m not changing those plans.
-In the name of research and the sisterhood, HERE GOES.
+In the name of research and commitment, here goes.